v8/v8.dev/src/blog/understanding-ecma-part-2.md

 Now the `AssignmentExpression` is `o.foo` and the result of evaluating it is the above mentioned Reference.
 Now we call GetValue on it.

-If you use it as the right hand side of an assignment:
+If we use it as the right hand side of an assignment:

 ```javascript
 const x = o.foo;